zyddnys/manga-image-translator/README.md

                                                     dog cat #Example
                                                     abc def
                                                     abc
 --post-dict FILE_PATH                        Path to the post-translation dictionary file.
+Same as above.
-Save as above --skip-lang                                  Skip translation if source image is one of the provide languages,
+--skip-lang                                  Skip translation if source image is one of the provide languages,
                                              use comma to separate multiple languages.
 Example: JPN,ENG --prep-manual                                Prepare for manual typesetting by outputting blank,